 Why Harriet Beecher Stowe Should be on the $10 Bill

 Andrew Jackson killed a least a dozen men in personal duels, owned hundreds of slaves, and committed genocidal acts on the Cherokee and Seminole peoples.
-For these reasons, groups have lobbied to remove him from the $20 bill and replace him, preferably with a woman, as no women current appear on paper money.
+For these reasons, groups have lobbied to remove him from the $20 bill and replace him, preferably with a woman, as no women currently appear on paper money.
 The treasury department heard these requests loud and clear, and after much deliberation, decided to reserve some space on the ten spot for a woman’s face.
 Any woman.
 On the ten.
 Replacing Alexander Hamilton, who committed no atrocities.

 Let’s not try to pierce the veil of government bureaucracy to divine why they made this decision.
 Instead, we should take advantage of this opportunity to pick a suitable female for this top “billing”.
 Susan B. Anthony has already adorned coinage for decades, and Sacagawea, famous for assisting two white men go camping, is no longer in the running.
 The limitation provided by federal law is that no living person can be put on currency, (presumably to keep future President Trump from putting his comical visage on a coin,) so that keeps Supreme Court Justice Sandra Day O’ Connor from the top spot.
 This leaves Harriet Tubman and Eleanor Roosevelt vying for the top spot in much of the polling.

 While both of these are champions of human rights, there is an artist who still looms larger in American history.
 Harriet Beecher Stowe, the author of Uncle Tom’s Cabin, is the single most important novelist in American history, the proximate cause of the civil war, and therefore, a key figure in the abolition of slavery in the United States.